 1. Have a plan AHEAD OF TIME and follow that plan for ALL of your stocks.

-Your plan could simply be to hold all of your stocks through earnings or sell some shares ahead of earnings, or something in between.
+Your plan could simply be to hold all of your stocks through earnings season or sell some shares ahead of earnings, or something in between.
 One nuance that I think makes sense is to sell some shares (maybe one-quarter to one-third of your shares) in any stock that you don’t have a profit in, or a stock that hasn’t dipped below its 50-day line in five months or longer.